drivebadger/fieldmanual/README.md

 1. Computers and servers:

-- Windows - all versions from XP to 11
+- Windows - from XP to 11
 - Linux
 - Mac OS - at least up to Catalina